Eagle-Studios/ArmaRealMap_Wiki/Create-a-map-for-Arma-3.md

 ## Satellite Image Blend

-The slider can be adjusted to blend between either the real/actual satellite image or the texture that Open Street Map has defined the area to be.
+The slider can be adjusted to blend between either the real/actual satellite image or the texture that Open Street Map has defined the area to be.  <br>
+A value of no more than 0.85 is recommended!

 ## Mod Directory

-By default (without editing), this will show a ghost file path of where the created map will export itself to.
+By default (without editing), this will show a ghost file path of where the created map will export itself to.  <br>
 Only add/change this if you need to modify where exported worlds/mods are sent.

 # 4. Asset Configuration

-The area you have selected may not be suitable for the default assets that are included in the "CentralEurope.grma3a" asset pack.
+The area you have selected may not be suitable for the default assets that are included in the "CentralEurope.grma3a" asset pack.  <br>

-It is HIGHLY suggested that you browse through the [directory of premade asset packs](Asset-Pack-Directory) in order to find a pack that suits your maps' climate, rather than attempting to edit or even create your own asset pack.
-Ensure you download any of the required mods and that you install them into GRM Studio properly.
+It is HIGHLY suggested that you browse through the [directory of premade asset packs](Asset-Pack-Directory) in order to find a pack that suits your maps' climate, rather than attempting to edit or even create your own asset pack.  <br>
+Ensure you download any of the required mods and that you install them into GRM Studio properly.  <br>

-IF you have downloaded a premade asset pack, using the ```...``` you can navigate to where your downloaded .grma3a file is located (Usually in your downloads folder).
+IF you have downloaded a premade asset pack, using the ```...``` you can navigate to where your downloaded .grma3a file is located (Usually in your downloads folder).  <br>
 IF you are not downloading a premade asset pack, and instead are using one of the 2 built-in asset packs, please, please, please, read the information located about them within the [directory of premade asset packs](Asset-Pack-Directory) as it contains important information about these 2 built-ins.

 ## Installing mods into GRM Studio
-In order to install mods, you will first need to ensure that you have actually subscribed and downloaded the mods you wish to use.
+In order to install mods, you will first need to ensure that you have actually subscribed and downloaded the mods you wish to use.  <br>
-Now within GRM Studio navigate the menu via ```Tools > Options > Arma 3 > Mods```, here you can tick (or untick) mods that you wish or to add (or unadd) to the studio application.
+Now within GRM Studio navigate the menu via ```Tools > Options > Arma 3 > Mods```, here you can tick (or untick) mods that you wish or to add (or unadd) to the studio application.  <br>
 Ensure you only add mods that will be 100% required to use the map
 - I.E. There is no need to add 3den Enhanced, as it is a soft dependency mod, and as such doesn't need to be added into GRM Studio in order to load/use a map.